Travel

 First Impressions

 In the spectrum of the value proposition of Massara, I wouldn’t say that the design is a key selling point, especially on the first floor.
-You walk in and there’s oddly a ramp that leads either up to the back or side of the host stand, and then also a sizable empty space in front of it.
-The result is that it’s confusing where you’re supposed to line up to talk to the maitre’d.
-More importantly beyond the confusion of check-in though, is that there’s a lot of wasted space in this empty front area.
+You walk in and there’s oddly a ramp that leads either up to the back or side of the host stand, and then, also has a sizable empty space in front of it.
+The result is that it’s confusing where you’re supposed to line up to talk to the maître’d.
+More importantly, other than the confusion of the check-in, there’s a lot of wasted space in this empty front area.
 They could have at least put some standing high tops to wait for a table and enjoy a pre-dinner drink.
-Hopefully the space is still a work in progress as the restaurant is only a few weeks old.
+Hopefully, the space is still a work in progress as the restaurant is only a few weeks old.

 Food + Beverage

-I’m framing my feelings about Rezdora because I had a similar albeit scaled down experience at Massara.
+I’m framing my feelings about Rezdôra because I had a similar albeit scaled-down experience at Massara.
 Our first course of the cheesemaker raviolini set the bar high for the rest of the meal.
-The ravioli was perfectly executed; the egg-based pasta was al dente, light and the right amount of sauce.
-I would say that this is one of the better raviolis I’ve had in NYC in recent Italian experiences.
-The grilled zucchini was also perfectly cooked with notes of smoke, mint and olive oil.
+The ravioli was perfectly executed; the egg-based pasta was al dente, light, and the right amount of sauce.
+I would say that this is one of the better ravioli I’ve had in NYC in recent Italian experiences.
+The grilled zucchini was also perfectly cooked with notes of smoke, mint, and olive oil.
 Bread is ordered separately and while my friend really enjoyed it, I thought it was a little too much olive oil and garlic.
-I don’t think I would order bread again, but instead would opt for one of the pizzettes.
+I don’t think I would order bread again but instead would opt for one of the pizzettes.

 Onto the Main Courses

-The pastas are split into a Pasta, and Pasta di Gragnano.
-I assumed the difference was the Pasta section dishes were homemade and maybe egg based.
-I thought that the Pasta di Gragnano was dry, not fresh pasta, and from Gragnono like its name implies.
-Our server however informed us that dishes on the Pasta section were served with sauce, and the di Gragnano section was served with very little sauce.
+The pastas are split into a Pasta and Pasta di Gragnano.
+I assumed the difference was the Pasta section dishes were homemade and maybe egg-based.
+I thought that the Pasta di Gragnano was dry, not fresh pasta, and from Gragnano like its name implies.
+Our server, however, informed us that dishes in the Pasta section were served with sauce and that the di Gragnano section was served with very little sauce.
 This is one of those situations where I didn’t believe the teacher, so would love it if someone would shed light on this.
-More though on the service component later.
+More thoughts on the service component later.

 What They Call Pasta di Gragnano

-Ok – whatever the case is on the pasta distinctions, for our main pastas we had the spaghetti with baby clams and a Pasta Mista Classica off the di Gragnano menu.
+Okay – whatever the case is on pasta distinctions, for our main pasta, we had the spaghetti with baby clams and a Pasta Mista Classica off the di Gragnano menu.
 As far as the spaghetti and clams, I liked that the pasta was perfectly al dente.
 They also used breadcrumbs as the topping, which I learned to really like in Sicily.
 Parmesan cheese would have been all sorts of politically incorrect with the clams so at least it was authentic in concept.
-However in my opinion this dish needs help.
+However, in my opinion, this dish needs help.
 It was way too salty and there was so much garlic I was thankful it wasn’t date night.
-Also there were a total of 4 of the smallest clams I think I’ve seen which was not impressive for a dish which has clams in its name.
+Also, there were a total of 4 of the smallest clams I think I’ve seen which was not impressive for a dish that has clams in its name.

 Odds + Ends